 Hanken School of Economics is the oldest Business School in Finland and one of the oldest in the Northern Europe.
-In 2019, Financial Times placed Hanken as 79th of all European Business Schools and it has the Triple Crown accreditation that is held by less than 1 % of the world’s Business Schools.
+Based in Helsinki, in 2019, Financial Times placed Hanken as 79th of all European Business Schools and it has the Triple Crown accreditation that is held by less than 1 % of the world’s Business Schools.

 As Hanken is a research-oriented university-level business school, research-based studies is a given.
 Students receive an education that gives them the tools to take on the future’s challenges; to think analytically and to communicate effectively for both academic and business purposes.
 Sustainability is one of Hanken’s core values – this means that students will understand the implications of social responsibility and sustainable development, with an international perspective.

 Hanken is one of the most international universities in the Nordics and they are proud of it.
 All Hanken’s Bachelor students go on exchange and many of the Master students have an international background.
 To achieve this, Hanken has built an impressive list of partner universities with the world’s top business schools and universities.
 The school is also proud of their graduates and alumni: up to 98 % of the 2018 & 2017 graduates had found employment within 6 months of completing their degree!